 ¼ teaspoon baking powder

-Makes about 30 cookies.
-Chewy Vegan Oatmeal Cookies will store in an air tight container at room temperature for about one week or in the freezer for up to two months.
+These cookies will store in an air tight container at room temperature for about one week or in the freezer for up to two months.
+This recipe makes about 30 Chewy Vegan Oatmeal Cookies.